nnellans/bash-guide/README.md

 These are very similar to Shell variables, but have the added benefit of being usable in any child shells or processes that are created.

 Naming standards: same as Shell variables

-> [GSG](https://google.github.io/styleguide/shellguide.html): Environment variable names should be all uppercase, with underscores to separate words

 Defining Environment variables: